Open Sky Commerce / Documentation

 npm run dev -- -p 3001

-Remember to update NEXTAUTH_URL and NEXT_PUBLIC_SITE_URL in .env to match.
+Update NEXTAUTH_URL and NEXT_PUBLIC_SITE_URL in .env to match.

 Prisma client is out of date